Excerpted from the forthcoming book

 Because the cycle of consumption touches on all areas of modern life, the renegade movement addresses just as wide a spectrum of issues.
 The difference between us and the many parallel and collateral movements is this:

-The renegade movement sees consumerism itself as the problem to be addressed, and is based on the belief that most other socioeconomic troubles are consequences of it.
+The renegade movement sees consumerism itself as the problem to be addressed, and believes that most other socioeconomic troubles are consequences of its existence.

 Consumerism—the out-of-control cycle of consumption—is the root cause of many of the world’s problems.
 It is not a symptom or side effect of those or other problems.
 Where consumerism is not the direct cause of an economic problem, it is often fuel on that problem’s fire.
 The cycle of consumption—of destruction—must be broken if we are eliminate the world’s other economic ills, and the social and political ills that stem from gross economic imbalance.
 The renegade consumer movement stands apart from efforts that see the problems differently.